Hydrogen boilers or air source heat pumps?

-Fuel costs impact score – unknown, but likely rising from current low levels
+Fuel costs impact score – higher than current gas

 Whilst tests have found that 20-30% hydrogen can be mixed into our existing gas supplies and our existing boilers will still operate, it will require some infrastructure changes and an additional process to create the hydrogen.
-Overall the price for fossil fuels is likely to rise to level the playfield for decarbonised electricity.
+Overall the price for fossil fuels is likely to rise.

 For a full hydrogen network, all supplies will need to be upgraded at a significant cost to the national finances.
-Fuel prices will undoubtedly rise to recoup this investment.
+Fuel prices will rise (as much as x2-3 higher) to recoup this investment.

 Industry impact score - low/medium

 The existing gas industry is well placed to adapt to hydrogen.
 By producing the same sort of wall-hung boiler product, boiler manufacturers ensure their long term survival without any significant changes to their manufacturing processes.